ismael-miguel/SimpleTemplate/README.md

      You can use the variable `$DATA` to access everything you need.

-More changes may come (a `while` loop would be a good idea) in the future.
+More changes may come in the future.